AndyYuen/eNose/README.md

 * deployment - contains a shell scripts:
 <br/>'**eNosePodmanDeploy.sh**' to run the REST API and AI applications using podmand; and a yaml file for deployment to MicroShft.
 <br/>'**mqttPodmanDeploy.sh**' starts a MQTT server which is a central piece of infrastructure to make the eNose application work.
-<br/>'**customiseEnoseDeployYaml**' creates the enoseDeploy.yaml for deployment to MicroShift.
+<br/>And a number of yaml files for deployment to MicroShift and OpenShift.
 See Section 6 for details.

 * enose-api - contains the REST API Flask source code and a Dockerfile for creating a container image.